-These unique 18K red gold French Victorian cufflinks from 1890 depict four grinning portraits resembling characters from Ancient Greek comedy and tragedy theatre.
-Through a cable chain, one cufflink connects assumingly a Satyr with horns and pointy ears
+These unique 18K yellow gold French Victorian cufflinks from 1890 depict four grinning portraits resembling characters from Ancient Greek comedy and tragedy theatre.
+Through a cable chain, one cufflink connects assumingly a Satyr with horns and pointy

 to a devilish persona with pointed ears as well and fangs.
 As for the other cufflink, the portrait of a foolish old man with a moustache, a goatee and horns fit to impersonate Dionysos, the Greek god of wine, is hanging besides a feminine face with